International Cybersecurity Challenge

-The International Cybersecurity Challenge is a cybersecurity competition created and organised by a global consortium including Europe (European Union Agency for Cybersecurity (ENISA)), Asia (Code Blue, Div0, BoB, Bitscore), USA (Katzcy), Canada (Cyber*Sci), Oceania (The University of Queensland), Africa (Namibia University of Science and Technology), and Latin America (ICC Latino America) for people up to the age of 25.
-The challenges include web and system exploitations, cryptography, reverse engineering, hardware, and attack/defense.
-It has been held since 2022.
+The International Cybersecurity Challenge is a cybersecurity competition created in 2022 and organised by a global steering committee composed of members coming from Europe (European Union Agency for Cybersecurity (ENISA)), Asia (Code Blue, Div0, BoB, Bitscore), USA (Katzcy), Canada (Cyber*Sci), Oceania (The University of Queensland), Africa (afriCC), and Latin America (ICC Latino America) for people up to the age of 25.
+The challenges include web and system exploitations, cryptography, reverse engineering, hardware, proposed in a jeopardy or attack-defense CTF format.

 Events

 2022

 The 2022 event was held in Athens, Greece between 14 and 17 June.
 There were 7 teams which represented 64 countries, and was won by Team Europe.